 There are a number of opportunities to get involved with intramurals and recreation on campus.
 The 180,000-square-foot Anderson Athletic and Recreation Complex houses an aquatic center with an eight-lane pool and a diving area, a 2,000-seat arena for basketball and volleyball, a field house with a 200-meter track, fitness facilities for both cardiovascular and weight training, aerobics rooms, and locker rooms for student use.
-In addition, the AARC offers fitness classes and intramual activities listed below.
+In addition, the AARC offers fitness classes and intramual activities.
+Visit their website for more information.

 Student employment at St. Thomas provides opportunities for student to develop a variety of transferable skills, many of which are applicable one's career path.
 In addition, student employment provides the opportunity to give back to the university community and to connect with staff, faculty and other students at the university.